zircote/swagger-php/docs/Generator-migration.md

 # Using the `Generator`

 ## Motivation

-Code to perform a fully customized scan using `swagger-php` so far required to use 3 separate static elements:
-1. `\OpenApi\scan()`

-    The function to scan for OpenApi annotations.
-1. `Analyser::$whitelist`

-    List of namespaces that should be detected by the doctrine annotation parser.
-1. `Analyser::$defaultImports`

-    Imports to be set on the used doctrine `DocParser`.
-    Allows to pre-define annotation namespaces.
-The `@OA` namespace, for example, is configured as `['oa' => 'OpenApi\\Annotations']`.

-The new `Generator` class provides an object-oriented way to use `swagger-php` and all its aspects in a single place.
+The `Generator` class provides an object-oriented way to use `swagger-php` and all its aspects in a single place.

 ## The `\OpenApi\scan()` function